Valentine Browne, 6th Earl of Kenmare: Personal life

 Lord Castlerosse was married twice.
-On 16 May 1928, he married his first wife, Jessie "Doris" Delevingne (1900–1942), the first child of Edward Charles Delevingne, a butter importer, and his wife, the former Jessie Marion Homan, and great-aunt of models Poppy Delevingne and Cara Delevingne.
-They divorced in 1938 and had no issue.
-She died in December 1942 of an overdose of sleeping pills at the Dorchester Hotel, in London's Park Lane.
+On 16 May 1928, he married his first wife, the courtesan Doris Delevingne.
+They had no issue and divorced in 1938, and she, after they failed reconcile, committed suicide by taking a fatal dose of sleeping pills, on 12 December 1942, at the Dorchester Hotel.

 His second marriage was to Enid Maude, Viscountess Furness (1892–1973), widow of Marmaduke Furness, 1st Viscount Furness, and daughter of Charles Lindeman.
 An Australian wine heiress, she was previously married to, and widowed by, Roderick Cameron Sr. and Brig.
 Gen. Frederick W.L.S.H.
 Cavendish.
 They married in 1943.
 By this marriage Lord Castlerosse had three stepchildren: Roderick Cameron Jr., Patricia Enid Cavendish, and Frederick C.P.
 Cavendish, 7th Baron Waterpark.

 Lord Kenmare died in September 1943 aged 52 and was buried in the family vault in Killarney Cathedral.
 As he had no male issue, his titles passed to his younger brother, Gerald Browne.
 Upon the latter's death in 1952, the titles became extinct.